 - 4.4.
 This budget report proposes a balanced budget for the next financial year 2022-23 including proposals as to how budget savings can be achieved. - 4.5.
-Looking beyond 2022-23, it is clear that the Authority needs to plan for the delivery of further recurring savings to ensure that balanced budgets can be set in each year of the Spending Review period. - 4.6.
+Looking beyond 2022-23, the Authority will need to plan for the delivery of further recurring savings to ensure that balanced budgets can be set in each year of the Spending Review period. - 4.6.
 The strategic approach to deliver the required savings is being developed following and an efficiency review has been initiated and will focus on the following priority areas: - How resources are being utilised; productivity of our staff and assets - Digitising and streamlining services to make them more efficient; and - Evidencing value for money of our services.